Born2Lose42/nft_collector_handbook/README.md

 # A NFT collector's handbook

-> Building a collection involves finding, buying, organizing, and storing objects in a room, a house, a library, a museum, or a warehouse...
+> <blockquote> Building a collection involves finding, buying, organizing, and storing objects in a room, a house, a library, a museum, or a warehouse...
 It is also, inevitably, a way of thinking about the world...
 Collectioning, is a method of producing knowledge.
 — Hans Ulrich Obrist, *Ways of Curating*<blockquote>

 __Autors : Yue Wang (aka @cduchinois), Yvonne Senouf (aka @JoiningTheDots)__